pelya/android-keyboard-gadget/README.md

 Replace `asus/grouper` with your device manufacturer/model, then add following lines to SELinux rules.

-In file device.te (the declaration of SELinux security context type):
+In file `device.te` - the declaration of SELinux security context type:

 	type hid_gadget_device, dev_type;

-In file file_contexts (binding the device paths to the security context):
+In file `file_contexts` - binding the device paths to the security context:

 	# USB Gadget
 	/dev/hidg(.*)                        u:object_r:hid_gadget_device:s0

-In file app.te (the rule itself to allow apps using this security context):
+In file `app.te` - the rule itself to allow apps using this security context:

 	allow appdomain hid_gadget_device:chr_file rw_file_perms;